Permanent stay – permanent residence permit

 Recognition rate – the percentage of asylum seekers who are granted asylum in first instance by the Danish Immigration, either according to § 7,1, § 7,2 or § 7,3

 Gross number of asylum applications – the total number of people who seek asylum in Denmark (Dublin cases are deducted)

 Registration number – the number of asylum cases considered (after the Dublin cases are deducted and added).

-Transfer / return transfer – a term used in regard to Dublin cases; a transfer of a case to the country that has first registered the asylum seeker’s fingerprints; a return transfer of a case to the country where the asylum seeker has first applied for asylum.
+Transfer / return transfer – terms used in regard to Dublin cases; a transfer of a case to the country that has first registered the asylum seeker’s fingerprints; a return transfer of a case to the country where the asylum seeker has first applied for asylum.

 Asylum producing countries – the countries where asylum seekers come from

-Country of origin report – consists of information about the conditions in the different countries where asylum seeks usually come from.
-This information is collected continuously by NGOs and the authorities of the countries where migrants seek asylum.
+Country of origin report (COI) – information about the conditions in the different countries where asylum seeks usually come from.
+This information is collected continuously by NGOs, UN, EU and the authorities of the countries where migrants seek asylum.

 Background information – the information that are stated in the country of origin reports, articles, convictions, etc. of a particular situation

 UNHCR – United Nations High Commissioner for Refugees